Urs von Gunten: Distinctions

 Urs von Gunten received the Harvey Rosen Award in 2001, 2007 and 2015 from the International Ozone Association, as well as the Environmental Science and Technology Excellence in Review Award in 2007.
 It is announced, that he will receive the ACS Award for Creative Advances in Environmental Science and Technology in 2022.

-In 2007, he received a Honorary Professorship at the Harbin Institute of Technology.
+In 2007, he received an Honorary Professorship at the Harbin Institute of Technology.
 He has been an adjunct professor at the Gwangju Institute of Science and Technology since 2012.
 In 2015, he received a professorship under the Chinese Academy of Sciences President's International Fellowship Initiative for Distinguished Scientists.

 As of 2021, his research papers have been cited more than 38,000 times and his h-index is 97.
 He was a highly cited researcher according to Thomson Reuters Web of Science in 2014 and 2015, and according to Clarivate Analytics in 2018, 2019, 2020 and 2021.